2lambda123/E-mc2/README.md

 # E-mc-

-Mobile App will be coded with React-Native to solve some samples equation noted by Albert Einstein.
+Mobile App will be coded with React-Native to solve some sample equation noted by Albert Einstein.

 `v 0.0.0`